AI Strategy & Transformation · Prepared by FutureInSites · March 2026

 • Size Recommendations: True Fit or equivalent

-Honest Assessment: PAVE is the most concrete evidence of proprietary AI.
+Critical Assessment: PAVE is the most concrete evidence of proprietary AI.
 Beyond that, the internal AI capability base is thin and still being built.
 The CAITO appointment in September 2025 (Ranju Das, former GM of Amazon AI Services) is arguably the starting gun for serious Tier 1 investment.
 Most competitors can buy the same Tier 2 and Tier 3 tools.

 AI Benchmarking Across the Field